coreinfrastructure/best-practices-badge/doc/criteria.md

 This is a *draft* of proposed best practices for open source software (OSS) projects.
-OSS projects that follow these best practices will be able to voluntarily self-certify and show that they've achieved a Core Infrastructure Initiative (CII) badge.
+Projects that follow these best practices will be able to voluntarily self-certify and show that they've achieved a Core Infrastructure Initiative (CII) badge.
 Projects can do this, at no cost,